cosmos/cosmos-sdk/x/accounts/defaults/lockup/README.md

     BC = 2.5 + 5 = 7.5
     ```

     Notice how we have an excess amount of `DV`.
+This is explained in [In An Event Of Slashing](#in-an-event-of-slashing)

 ### Periodic Lockup